It was an expensive day in my household.

-It was all the permission we needed.
+Permission granted.
 We bought pounds and pounds of bacon for our sea kayaking trip, because clearly the bacon was an emergency precaution against hunger, ennui, and failing morale.

 Friends, I’m going to admit something I’ve never told anyone before: there is no such thing as a bacon emergency.
 We just wanted the fucking bacon and needed an excuse to work it into our budget for the trip.

 This story is all about recognizing what actually constitutes an emergency.
-You will never have a bacon emergency (because bacon should be its own line item in your monthly budget, duh).
+You will never have a bacon emergency (because bacon should be its own line item in your budget, duh).
 Likewise, you will never have a spa day emergency, a boat emergency, a concert ticket emergency, a vacation emergency.
 You will never have a the-new-version-of-the-iThing-is-out-and-my-iThing-is-still-perfectly-good-but-no-longer-brand-new emergency.